devyeah/LMS/README.md

 We specialized in large scale distributed cloud platform architecture design, optimization & performance tuning.

+We have two versions of the LMS:
+- Open source version: which is open-sourced here under dual licenses.
+- Commerical version: which is our online service offering: [ILE.DevYeah.com](http://ile.devyeah.com/app/index.html)

 # Commerical Version of LMS - Dev Yeah ILE

 ## Dashboard